This page may contain affiliate links, see our disclaimer here.

-Below we look at famous Crete.
+Famous Crete.
 These are some of the notorious, well-known, well-loved, talented or controversial figures of Crete, both from history and modern times.
-On our
+On our trivia pages we take a more light-hearted look at celebrities connected to Crete.

 Kazantzakis was born in 1883 during the Ottoman occupation in city of Heraklion, Crete and died in 1957 in Freiburg, Germany.

 Kazantzakis was an existentialist, to say the least.
-Having being born during a period of such hard times in Crete, Kazantzaki explored the human existential experience in his work.
+Having being born during a period of such hard times in Crete, Kazantzakis explored the human existential experience in his work.

-During 1912–1913 Kazantzakis volunteered to fight with the Greek army in the Balkan Wars, during this period Kazanzakis was very patriotic to Greece, his country of birth.
+During 1912–1913 Kazantzakis volunteered to fight with the Greek army in the Balkan Wars, during this period Kazantzakis was very patriotic to Greece, his country of birth.

 Constantly questioning traditional western religion and sociology, Kazantzakis, through this international cultural experience, developed universal ideologies.
 Kazantzakis grew away from his Greek nationalistic ideals during these years of his life.